Wright's Silver Polish Review: Cream Was OK But I Like My Natural Method Better

 I thought it was a decent product, but didn't enjoy the harsh chemicals in it - especially when using such chemicals isn't at all necessary to clean silver.

 Thanks so much Jesse for sharing your Wright's silver polish review.

 I noticed, when researching the product, that they actually have two versions available.
-The first is the Wright's silver cream that you reviewed.
+The first is the Wright's silver cream